ajamzbox001/ajamzbox001/README.md

-# Hello there 👋, I'm Vivien Vanijankul
+# Hello there👋, I'm Vivien Vanijankul

 - 🔭 I’m currently working on ...
-English E-Learning website
+English Vocabulary E-Learning Website
 - 🌱 I’m currently learning ...
 JavaScript
 - 👯 I’m looking to collaborate on ...
 Any kind of coding projects
 - 🤔 I’m looking for help with ...
 Remote or Freelance job offers